Our2020View/Our2020View.github.io/ourview.md

 8. Big 2000 watt inverter – Now allows the microwave to run off of battery power – new for 2020
 9. Tankless water heater – no longer carrying around 60 lbs of water - new for 2020
 10. Tank sensors that work – sensors on the outside of tanks, what a concept!
-11. Freshwater above the floor – no more frozen fresh water lines in the spring and fall
+11. Freshwater above the floor – no more frozen fresh water lines when it gets cold
 12. Heated holding tanks – useful for those morning departure dumps in the spring and fall
 13. Black tank flush – always wanted one of these!
 14. Dump valves that can be maintained – ease of access and servicing